joepalermo/joepalermo.github.io/_posts/2021-03-28-on-the-state-of-artificial-intelligence.md

 - Robotics
 - Machine translation

 Nearly all of these are dominated by deep learning today!
-Even in the domain of planning and scheduling (which is not a focus area of deep learning research), such problems can potentially be converted into reinforcement learning environments and solved with deep reinforcement learning.
+Even in the domain of planning and scheduling (which to my knowledge is not a focus area of deep learning research), such problems can potentially be converted into reinforcement learning environments and solved with deep reinforcement learning.

 Deep learning has brought about a unification of many previously disparate disciplines of AI: computer vision, natural language processing, audio processing, and reinforcement learning are now all unified by the use of backpropagation as the core learning algorithm.